Quadruple jump: Execution

+Kao Miura of Japan performing a quad jump.

 All quadruple jumps have four revolutions, except for the quadruple Axel, which has four and a half revolutions.

 A jump harness is often employed in training quads.
 Quads require an average rotational frequency of around 340 rpm, with the peak rotational frequency usually exceeding 400 rpm.
 The optimum height is estimated to be around 20 in; however, most skaters rarely go above 18 in.
 This is partly because of the heaviness of the skates and partly because skaters have to maintain the balance between the energy put into the jump versus the energy put into the rotation.
 The height of a quad can be between five percent and eight percent higher than a triple jump.
 If skaters cannot achieve the necessary height, they must spin faster to compensate.
 Efficient body contraction is also important due to conservation of angular momentum.
 According to Deborah King, a professor of exercise and sports sciences at Ithaca College, quads have a slightly higher angular momentum than lower difficulty jumps, but the major difference is in how skaters control the moment of inertia.

 Skaters usually begin rotating the jump as soon as they leave the ice, but generally have less than two-thirds of a second to complete their rotation.
 However, some skaters begin rotating their jumps before they leave the ice, which is known as pre-rotation.
 This technique is reliant on the skater being physically small and puts added strain on the back, thereby increasing the risk of injury.
 It is particularly favoured by Russian women skaters but usually fails post-puberty.
 Despite being considered an example of flawed technique, it is not currently penalised by the technical panel.

 Greater understanding of successful jump technique has developed over time.
 Kurt Browning, the first skater to land a ratified quad in competition, has said that when training the jump, "we really just jumped as high as we could and pulled in as hard as we could and hoped for the best."
 The smallest error may make the difference in the success of a quad attempt.
 Max Aaron has stated that "The minute your left arm is behind you, or your three-turn is too fast, if your hips don't turn in time, if your foot isn't in the right place, anything will throw you off."
 Research indicates that changes in arm position of even three or four degrees can significantly affect the rotational speed.
 According to Ross Miner, the quality of the ice can also affect the success of the jump, especially for the quad Salchow.